Jaroslav Machovec

-Jaroslav Machovec (born 5 September 1986) is a Slovak football defender who most recently played for Austrian club SC Kittsee.
+Jaroslav Machovec (born 5 September 1986) is a Slovak footballer who plays as a defender or midfielder for Austrian club SC Kittsee.

 Career

-Machovec spent one season with Nitra, appearing in 5 league matches.
+Machovec spent one season with Nitra, appearing in five league matches.

 He came to Spartak Trnava in summer 2010.

 In July 2019, Machovec joined Austrian club FC Rohrendorf.
 He left the club again in November 2019.
 He then joined SC Kittsee in January 2020.